-Recommendation 66: Proposed changes as follows:
+Recommendation 66: Amendments as follows:

 Rule 1910.16-2(b) -- Benefits.
-Would treat Social Security death benefits the same as retirement and disability benefits and clarify the obligations of third parties.
+Clarifies the treatment of social security death benefits in support matters and clarifies the obligations of third parties.

 Rule 1910.16-6(a) -- Federal Child Care Tax Credit.
-Rather than including specific figures and percentages as in the current rule, the proposed revision refers to the tax code such that any future changes in the tax law regarding the credit would be reflected automatically.
+Rather than including specific figures and percentages, the revision refers to the tax code such that any future changes in the tax law regarding the credit can be applied automatically.